As my mother’s oldest child and my grandparent’s oldest granddaughter, I was going to be a first to go to college.

 But after one semester my 18 year old life changed abruptly.
 My step father left and my family’s structure and financial landscape changed dramatically.
 So I went back home to Annapolis to live with my mom and little brother to help my mom pick up the pieces.

 Being back home when I felt like I should be in college like my friends was a tough pill to swallow.
-I felt cheated.
+I felt cheated and behind.
 But I needed to get a job to help out and carry my own weight.

 I got a job at The Home Depot and financed my first car, with the help of my grandmother who co-signed on the loan.
 Now that I was out of school student loan payments came due but didn’t fit in the budget I didn’t have.
 So I would apply for forbearance to avoid making monthly payments and kept doing it.
 To be honest I’d get the outstanding interest statements but would only focus in on the part that said “THIS IS NOT A BILL”.

 I worked for about 2 years before I had enough.
-By this time I was working full time as a receptionist at dental office.
-I worked for the best dentist who understood my desire to go back to school, taught me most of what I know about dentistry, and supported my decision to apply to Bowie State University and drop to working part time at the office.
+By this time I was working full time as a receptionist at a dental office.
+I worked for the best dentist!
+He understood my desire to go back to school, taught me most of what I know about dentistry, and supported my decision to apply to Bowie State University and drop to working part time at the office.

 I was accepted and determined to finish my degree.
 My financial situation hadn’t changed so I took out loans…again…and maxed them out again.
 Using the refund check from the “surplus” on unnecessary shit.